 - Cover the sting site using cellophane tape or adhesive tape.
 Strip the tape repeatedly at least once or twice to remove the hair of the caterpillar on the affected area.

 - Wash the affected area using soap and hot water to eliminate remaining toxins and hair still present on the surface of the skin.
-Contaminated clothes should also be washed in hot water.
+Any dirty clothes should also be washed in hot water.

 - Wrap ice cubes in a towel and place on the affected area for at least 5-10 minutes every 1-2 hours to lessen swelling, pain and burning sensations.